Buford Burn Injury Lawyers Put Your Welfare First

 Seasoned Gwinnett County legal team committed to lightening your burdens

-The attorneys at McGarity and Efstration, understand that a serious burn injury is traumatic, painful and costly.
+The attorneys at McGarity & Efstration, LLC understand that a serious burn injury is traumatic, painful and costly.
 Burn injury victims and their families often face a long, difficult path to recovery.
 We are with you each step of the way, fighting for your right to monetary recovery for your injuries and other expenses resulting from your injury.
 Our legal team has the determination, experience and skills to deal with the insurance companies and other parties, while you focus on healing.

 Causes of burn injuries